Ryan-Chu/Cogs-108-project/README.md

 This was a group project made with peers at UCSD.
 This was a python project that we scraped data to determine if it was beneficial for a country to host the world cup.
+We show our entire process of accessing online data, cleaning the data, and trying achieve a message.
+We based "beneficial" as a few factors such as the gdp, tourism rates, and a few other factors during the few years while hosting the world cup.

 Credit to: Bushra Rajput, Ajit Selvakumaren, Aditi Vaidya, Jude Muhtaseb for working on this project with me.